 - Explore and measure the angles of the chatterbox.

 - Create a simple phonics game by writing Halloween related vocabulary on the chatterbox.
 Break the words up into syllables, blends, and digraphs.

-This easy Halloween craft activity requires very little planning and preparation, but creates an impressive piece of Halloween art to take home!
-Whether you choose to create a spider web or a skeleton out of q tips, your students are going to be engaged and focused while having Halloween fun!
+This easy Halloween craft activity requires very little planning and preparation but creates an impressive Halloween art piece to take home!
+Whether you choose to make a spider web or a skeleton out of Q-tips, your students are going to be engaged and focused while having Halloween fun!